froehners/astro-theme-cactus/src/content/post/unique-tags.md

 ---
 title: "Exploring How to Recommend IP Protection"
 publishDate: "30 January 2023"
-description: "Protecting Intellectual Property is confusing and time-consuming.
-Most people don’t know what they need to protect their art or business and can get lost in all the different opinions online.
-We are reevaluating the language we use and the support we provide when our customers say, Help me decide."
+description: "Most people don’t know what they need to protect their art or business and can get lost in all the different opinions online."
 tags: ["UX", "Customer Research", "Prototyping", "test", "bloG", "Test", "BLOG"]
 ---